 I do have a story about how to identify alarm signals.
 Once, it was on the Greyhound bus:

 Back to Coronation Market.
 It was getting hot.
 I have a sense of direction, so I knew about where to exit the market.
 After going through a maze of stalls, I ended up on a paved street, back near Pechon Street.
 Likely, I ended up on West Queen Street.

 my image of africa!

 It looked like a block party without the music, without people drinking and without people interacting with each other very socially on the paved streets.
 However, people were crossing in every direction.
 During this time, I saw a woman balancing a large sack of something like potatoes on her head--my image of Africa!

 I walked about four short blocks and got out to the bus terminus/hub.

 No doubt, I did not blend in via speech, mannerisms, dress and perhaps most importantly race.
 My difference was already a signal to the local population.
 If a dark chocolate skinned man who was originally from American or Britain visited this place, he would blend into the crowd.
 Nobody may notice him.

-I say this last part about race and looks because when I was in Mexico City, I blended in quite well.
-This occurred early on, when I was at the Monterrey, Mexico airport for a layover.
-When I wait at any airport gate, I try to sit furthest away from the gate and still be able to see the gate.
-To my right, a lady sat two seats away from me; she was breast feeding.
-To me, breastfeeding is usually a private activity and in order to breastfeed in a public, most women need to feel some level of comfortability.
+I say this last part of race and looks because when I was in Mexico City, I blended in quite well, which occurred early on when I was at the Monterrey, Mexico airport for a layover.
+When I wait at an airport gate, I try to sit furthest away from the gate and still be able to see the gate.
+To my right, a lady sat two seats away from me; she was breastfeeding.
+To me, breastfeeding is usually a private activity, and to breastfeed in public, most women need to feel some level of comfortability.

 To my left, two seats away from me was another lady feeding her infant, baby food, and the entire contents of the baby food jar spilled on the carpet.
-That lady said something to me and I didn’t understand what she said, but I still smiled and she still went about her business.
+That lady said something to me, and I didn’t understand what she said, but I still smiled, and she again went about her business.
 I felt she didn’t see me as foreign.